 |---|---|---|

-| Draft | Gray outline | The episode is private.
+| Draft | Gray | The episode is private.
 Only your team can see it inside the workspace. |

-| Published | Green | The episode is live on your Mato show page and RSS feed.
-Listeners can play it. |
+| Distributed | Green | The lifecycle is complete.
+The episode is live on your show page, RSS feed, and CDN.
+Listeners can play it everywhere. |

 Before you publish